tamirdavid/benchmark/README.md

         - size [Optional] -  Determine the size of the files (in MB) that will be generated for testing the upload process. **[Default: 50]**
         - iterations [Optional] - How many files will be created for testing the upload process. **[Default: 30]**
         - repo_name [Optional] - Repository the tests will be executed on. **[Default: benchmark-up-tests]** <br> <br>
-       If you prefer to utilize a custom server instead of one set up and utilized by the JFrog CLI:<br>
         - url [Optional] - If using custom server (not already configured one) **[No default value]**
         - username [Optional] - **[No default value]**
         - password [Optional] - **[No default value]**